Addressing the Common Female Infertility Myths

 Myth 6: You Can’t Get Pregnant After 35

-Reality: Fertility declines with age, but pregnancy is still possible after 35.
-However, it might take longer, and the risk of pregnancy complications might increase.
+Reality: While fertility declines with age, pregnancy is still possible after 35.
+But it might take longer to conceive, and there is an increased risk of complications during pregnancy.

 Myth 7: Infertility Treatments Always Lead to Multiple Births